KDE/mangonel/README.md

 * Create a build directory and move into it.
 * run: `cmake ../`
 * run: `make`
 * If all went well you now have an executable called mangonel in your build directory.
 This is the only file that needs to be installed.
-You can now copy this to the desired `bin` directory.
+You can copy this file to the desired `bin` directory.
-* Start it.
+* Start mangonel.
-* Enjoy launching your favourite applications in a mater of milliseconds.
+* Enjoy launching your favourite applications in a matter of milliseconds.

 ### Autostart.
-To automatically start Mangonel when you log on to your desktop, follow the steps below.
+To automatically start Mangonel when you log on to your desktop, follow these steps.

 * Open 'System Settings'.
 * Go to 'Startup and Shutdown'.